 How To Win More Work Through The Boiler Upgrade Scheme

 The Boiler Upgrade Scheme (BUS) is one of the biggest financial incentives the UK Government has introduced for low-carbon heating.
-It offers homeowners up to £7,500 towards installing a heat pump, and the scheme has received a £2.7 billion funding boost to keep it running well into the future.
+It offers homeowners up to £7,500 towards installing a heat pump, and following the April 2026 amendments, has been extended to 2030 and expanded for even higher grants.

 For heating engineers, this isn’t just a government policy to be aware of — it’s a genuine business opportunity.